javierclb/tutorials/julia.md

     So I would type in `/Applications/Julia-1.0.app/Contents/Resources/julia/bin/julia` (no quotes).

 5. You can test this setup by restarting Atom, opening the command palette (`Shift-Cntrl-P` on Windows, and `Shift-⌘-P` on a Mac, and selecting `Julia: Standard Layout`. :warning: Sometimes, you may encounter an error mesage, say because Atom was confused by the switch in versions.
 Restarting the program should resolve this.

+## Advanced Configuration for your Desktop: The Revise Workflow
+It is much easier to edit sourcecode in an editor with [Revise.jl](https://github.com/timholy/Revise.jl).
+2. Find the `.` files are for your account.
+For example, it is usually at `cd ~/.julia` on linux/osx/windows with bash, or in a directory such as `C:\Users\USERNAME\.julia`
+3. Copy [setup.jl](etc/setup.jl) to that directory

 ### Installing Key Packages
 After installation open a REPL and type